A Generalized Palais-Smale Condition in the Fr\'echet space setting: Introduction

 \section{Introduction}

-The Palais-Smale condition is an essential tool for critical point theory in infinite dimensional spaces.
-Since it was established by Palais and Smale~\cite{ps}, a number of its generalizations for various categories of maps have been introduced (cf.~\cite{mm} for a survey).
-The Palais-Smale type conditions have been applied to numerous problems in critical points theory and its applications to various problems in differential equations, geometry and physics (see~\cite{mm}).
+The Palais-Smale condition is a fundamental tool in critical point theory for infinite-dimensional spaces.
+Since its introduction by Palais and Smale~\cite{ps}, numerous generalizations have been developed for various classes of maps (see~\cite{mm} for a survey).
+These conditions have been crucial in addressing numerous problems within critical point theory and its applications across differential equations, geometry, and physics (see~\cite{mm}).

-In this paper we generalize the Palais-Smale condition to the cases of $C^1$-functionals on Fr\'{e}chet spaces and Fr\'{e}chet-Finsler manifolds of class $C^1$.
-It is instantly noticed that due to the weak structural constraints of Fr\'{e}chet spaces, applications of the conditions are too restrictive.
-It is well known that some of the basic tools for locating critical points of $C^1$-functionals are the deformation lemmas.
-The deformations that appear in the deformation lemmas are obtained as solutions of Cauchy problems.
-But on Fr\'{e}chet spaces, an ordinary differential equation may admit no, one or multiple solutions for the same initial condition.
-Thus, we can not get deformation results for Fr\'{e}chet spaces in general.
-However, we can still use the introduced conditions along with Ekeland's variational principle to locate critical points.
-We then apply them and the works of Ekeland~\cite{mini} and Qui~\cite{ekel} to state some standard results dealing with the existence of minima.
+In this paper, we extend the Palais-Smale condition to Keller's $C_c^1$-functionals on Fr\'{e}chet spaces.
+It is well-established that deformation lemmas are essential tools for locating critical points of $C^1$-functionals.
+These deformations typically arise as solutions to Cauchy problems.
+However, on general Fr\'{e}chet spaces, ordinary differential equations may lack unique solutions for a given initial condition, hindering the direct application of deformation lemma techniques.
+Nevertheless, we can still employ Ekeland's variational principle to locate critical points.
+We apply the version of Ekeland's variational principle for Fr\'{e}chet spaces due to Qui~\cite{ekel} to obtain standard results concerning the existence of minima.